summergirl21/climbing-notes-pwa/README.md

 ## Convex setup
 - Run `npx convex dev` and select the shared project.
 - Keep `npx convex dev` running while you develop.
-- Auth is assumed preconfigured.
+- Auth is assumed preconfigured (Clerk).

 ## App wiring
 - Convex HTTP calls use the deployment URL from `<meta name="convex-url">` in `index.html`.